DHCSSza/escalator-sadilar/content/post/2024/02/RLadies/index.md

 The first step is to become a member of the closest chapter to them and attend their meetings.
 You can also volunteer to organize a chapter in your city if there is still no one or help to organize a chapter that is already working.
-You can read more in our [Organizers Guidelines](https://guide.rladies.org/about/).
-They can also join our [Slack Community](https://guide.rladies.org/comm/slack/) to connect and chat with R-Ladies from around the world.
+You can read more in our <a href="https://guide.rladies.org/about/" target="_blank">Organizers Guidelines</a>.
+They can also join our <a href="https://guide.rladies.org/comm/slack/" target="_blank">Slack Community</a> to connect and chat with R-Ladies from around the world.

 Talk at an R-Ladies meeting is another path for participation.
 You can always contact your local organizers.
-Finally, we have an [R-Ladies Directory](https://rladies.org/directory/) for people to look for speakers and experts.
+Finally, we have an <a href="https://rladies.org/directory/" target="_blank">R-Ladies Directory</a> for people to look for speakers and experts.
 Our members can join the directory for being in the list.

 #### What does the onboarding process look like for new members?